Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Results

 The stellar velocity dispersions of the simulated dwarfs (as well as the observed globular clusters) have systematic positive offsets from the mean of the observed dwarf galaxies but are still within the scatter.
 Though it should be noted that if the simulated data were shifted by $\sim 0.2$ dex towards the centre of the observed dwarf distribution then this would be sufficient for the simulated BHs to be overmassive with respect to the extrapolated BH mass -- stellar velocity dispersion relations.
 This indicates that the discrepancy between the two relations could be explained by the simulated velocity dispersions being slightly too high.
 Similarly, the globular clusters may have velocity dispersions corresponding to an overall more massive systems if they are the remnant cores of dwarf galaxies.

 To constrain the role of AGN feedback within dwarfs it will be imperative to extend the BH -- galaxy scaling relations to lower masses.
 This will provide critical insights into the efficiency of BH feedback across the galaxy population as, within our model, only overmassive AGN are able to regulate star formation in dwarfs.
 If these overmassive BHs are not detected, this may hint that BHs could only play a minor role in the evolution of dwarf galaxies.
-In addition to the aforementioned dynamical searches, the gravitational wave observatory LISA will provide direct constraints on the BH mass distribution whilst accretion signatures detected by future X-ray observatories such as \textit{Athena}, \textit{Lynx} or \textit{AXIS} or deep spectroscopic surveys with \textit{JWST} or \textit{RST} will provide further valuable constraints on the faint AGN associated with low-mass BHs.